anzerr/banano.miner/README.md

 docker push anzerr/bananominer:latest
 ```

-### `Node`
+### `NodeJs`
-Installing node can be found [here](https://nodejs.org/en/download/package-manager/)
+Installing nodejs can be found [here](https://nodejs.org/en/download/package-manager/)

-The package.json is missing puppeteer to setup the project
+The package.json is missing puppeteer as it's globaly insalled in the Dockerfile.
+To setup the project run these commands
 ```
 git clone https://github.com/anzerr/banano.miner.git miner && \
 	cd miner && \